tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-indexer.md

 ---
-title: Create Indexer (Azure Cognitive Search REST API-version=2019-05-06)
+title: Create Indexer (api-version=2019-05-06-Preview)
 description: Indexers are resources that automate many aspects of data ingestion into an Azure Cognitive Search indexes.
 You must use a supported Azure data source to use this API.
-manager: pablocas

 author: luiscabrer
 ms.author: luisca
-ms.date: "05/02/2019"

 ms.service: cognitive-search
 ms.devlang: rest-api
 ms.workload: search
 ms.topic: language-reference
+ms.date: 01/24/2020
 ---
-# Create Indexer (Azure Cognitive Search REST API)
+# Create Indexer (Search REST API)

+**API Version: 2019-05-06-Preview**

+This preview API includes a `cache` property used for [incremental indexing](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).

 An [indexer](https://docs.microsoft.com/azure/search/search-indexer-overview) automates indexing from supported Azure data sources such as Azure Storage, Azure SQL Database, and Azure Cosmos DB to name a few.
 Indexers use a predefined *data source* and *index* to establish an indexing pipeline that extracts and serializes source data, passing it to a search service for data ingestion.